 Being good at forecasting is definitely both an art and a science.
 An analyst can use regression analysis to predict future results based on historical results.
 Don’t let the science of regression give you false confidence though, as it still requires making major assumptions about future unknowns.
 In addition, qualitative factors such as the management team and culture have to be taken into account.
 Learn more in CFI’s forecasting course.

 #5 Problem-solving skills

 A good financial analyst has the ability to think logically and in a very organized manner.
-When building a financial model it’s important to follow a logical flow of information so that other users can easily understand what you’ve done when they jump in your Excel file.
+When building a financial model, it’s important to follow a logical flow of information so that other users can easily understand what you’ve done when they jump into your Excel file.